theanalyst/fosdem19-rgw/slides.md

 ## Multisite

-+ Built on principle that data changes are frequent, metadata changes not so much
++ Geographical redundancy with async data replication*
 + Data is replicated across zones, within zonegroups.
 Realms can partition data in to namespaces.
++ Built on principle that data changes are frequent, metadata changes not so much
 + There is a master zone which will be the source of truth for all metadata
 + Data CP in local cluster, AP in remote

+--

+### Async Export?

+Since we have the ability to notify the remote zone on data changes, an we utilize this for further external services?

 ---